MTSSamsioe/sanitas/README.md

 - Find Us

     - Here you can find a google map section that shows our location aswell as our adress.
-This section is located on the ondex page and uses a jump link to scroll down automatically.

     ![picture of Find us section](media/find_us_gym.png)

 - Newsletter sign up
     - Here you can leave a your email adress to get our newsletter
     ![picture of newsletter signup](media/home_newsletter.png)